-- L. Daley said the intent is to have both buildings in a habitable condition.
+L. Daley said the intent is to have both buildings in a habitable condition.
 J. Langdell asked if the long term stay facilities in Nashua and Merrimack have their own furniture or are they furnished?
 L. Daley was not sure but for this motel there were observations that people were bringing in their own furniture.
 J. Langdell was asking about furniture because L. Daley mentioned the long term stay definition.
 These units are not set up for a long term stay, we need to think about that.
 J. Langdell asked what had been happening prior to the current owner is that people were just bringing in their own hot plates to cook.
 L. Daley said it is a gray area and how can we address long term stays?
 This might require upgrades to the units.
-This should be a discussion with housing. - 48 49 50 and the last of the subdivisions in Milford has been finished (Clifford Street).
-J. Langdell asked how many zoning items have gone to the ZBA over the past year.
-J. Langdell asked how that compares with years past.
-J. Cleghorn will get that information for the next meeting.
+This should be a discussion with housing.